-gg) Sustainability and Stakeholder Engagement

-The Bank operates on a sustainability framework of shared values which emphasizes the importance of all stakeholders and how their interests are integrated into the business of BPI.
-Stakeholder engagement takes on various forms and is carried out through a range of information, communication, and consultative activities and disclosures.

-For employees: safeguarding and ensuring health and safety in the workplace; provision for flexible work tools and work arrangements; setting-up learning and development programs; providing long-term, merit-based performance incentive mechanisms and employee benefit programs.

-For communities: extending credit and financial services to underserved and unbanked sectors; providing financial literacy educational programs; factoring ESG into business and risk models as well as products and services.

-For clients: supporting nation-building through sustainable development financing and investments as well as financial inclusion initiatives and financial wellness educational programs.

-For suppliers: setting up a supplier policy based on the principle of business transparency and fair competition; providing equal opportunities for qualified suppliers and contractors while ensuring a properly managed supply chain from the point-of-view of sustainability and good governance.

-For creditors: ensuring counterparties are protected by fairness, accountability, and transparency; policies and procedures are in place for safeguarding creditor's rights as required by the BSP.

-hh) Environmental, Social and Governance Reporting

-Our ESG performance evaluation and management discussions are likewise disclosed regularly, primarily through the annual publication of the Integrated Report and periodic and special updates of the BPI website.
-Sustainability disclosures are in accordance with the Integrated Reporting <IR> Framework, Global Reporting Initiative (GRI) Standards, Sustainability Accounting Standards Board (SASB) Standards for Commercial Banks, and Task Force for Climate-related Financial Disclosures (TCFD).
-As in previous years, an external assurance provider has been engaged for our integrated reporting process and ESG disclosures.
-A copy of the latest BPI Integrated Report is available for download from the BPI website (www.bpi.com.ph).
+- Sustainability and Stakeholder Engagement.
+The Bank operates on a sustainability framework (ff) of shared values which emphasizes importance of all stakeholders and how their interests are integrated into the business of BPI.
+In this regard, the Bank established a Sustainability Agenda Policy and Sustainability Council Charter in 2021.
+The Sustainability Council was likewise convened, during the year together with the formal appointment of a Chief Sustainability Officer of BPI.
+Stakeholder engagement takes on various forms and is carried out through a range of information, communication and consultative activities and disclosures.
+For employees: learning and development programs; long-term, merit-based performance incentive mechanisms such as executive stock purchase plans and regular subscription plans.
+For communities: extending credit and financial services to underserved and unbanked sectors; improving financial literacy initiatives and factoring ESG dimensions into its business and risk models and loan products and services.
+For clients: financial wellness, financial inclusion and sustainable development investments.
+For suppliers: a supplier policy based on the principle of transparency - equal opportunity for qualified suppliers and contractors while ensuring a properly managed supply chain from the point-of-view of sustainability and good governance.
+For creditors: counterparties are protected by fairness, accountability and transparency; policies and procedures are in place safeguarding creditor's rights as required by the BSP. - (gg) Environmental, Social and Governance Reporting.
+BPI considers the most appropriate way to report non-financial information to ensure that its ESG reporting provides internal and external stakeholders with the non-financial information needed to understand the context that the Bank operates in today.
+ESG reporting may be through a stand-alone sustainability report, an integrated annual report, and company website.
+It has adopted a globally-recognized standard/ framework, G4 Framework by the Global Reporting Initiative, for its ESG reporting.